Price Action Analysis in Trading

-In this article, I am going to discuss Price Action Analysis in detail.
-Please read our previous article before proceeding to this article where we discussed Candlestick in detail.
-As part of this article, we are going to discuss the following pointers in detail.
+In this article, I am going to discuss Price Action Analysis in Trading.
+Please read our previous article where we discussed Candlestick Analysis in Trading.
+As part of this article, we are going to discuss the following pointers in detail which are related to Price Action Analysis in Trading.

 - What is Price Action Analysis?

 The ultimate guide you will ever need to understand CANDLESTICK and its characteristics.
-Once you complete this article, then you will no need to recognize any CANDLESTICK patterns.
+Once you complete this article, then you will not need to recognize any CANDLESTICK patterns.

 What is Price Action Analysis?

 The Price Action Analysis is the movement of price in the chart.
 Candlestick format shows clear price action, I mean what buyers and sellers are doing in that period.
-Their activity clearly shows in CANDLESTICK
+Their activity clearly shows in CANDLESTICK.
+So to learn price action we have to learn all the basic and advanced features of candlestick

 5 steps to candlestick analysis